 Distribution analysis.
-To calculate the abundance-weighted mean elevation (hIndex) of distribution, the location of each sample was assigned values of 0, 0.5, and 1 if it was collected at low-, middle- and high-elevation sites, respectively.
+To calculate the abundance-weighted mean elevation (hIndex) of each species’ distribution, the location of each sample was assigned values of 0, 0.5, and 1 if it was collected at low-, middle- and high-elevation sites, respectively.
 In addition, intra-specific abundance patterns were assessed by logistic regression of occurrence with elevation.
 For each species, pupal identity was labeled as 1 if the pupa was identified as the focal species and 0 if it was identified as any other species.
-Their occurrences were fitted against elevation as a fixed effect and the transect as a random effect in a generalized linear mix-effect model (varying intercept, varying slope) using the lmer package (Examples as shown in supplementary figure 1).
+Their occurrences were fitted against elevation as a fixed effect and the transect as a random effect in a generalized linear mix-effect model (varying intercept, varying slope) using the lmer package (examples as shown in Supplementary Figure 1).
 Spearman’s rank test suggested these two ways of describing distribution were highly correlated (Figure 1b).
-Thus, hIndexs were used to represent the distribution patterns in the following analysis, as the confidence intervals of the regression coefficients are highly variable due to different number of present samples of each species.
+Thus, hIndexes were used to represent the distribution patterns in the following analysis, as the confidence intervals of the regression coefficients are highly variable due to different numbers of present samples of each species.

 It is important to note that the abundance patterns we focus on here is to compare the abundance of a species with itself along the elevation, rather than to compare the abundance of multiple species in a given location.
 With this definition, an upland-biased species may have a higher absolute value of population size than the lowland-biased species in the lowland.